-Attribution Rule Settings: (All Custom, Conversion, Device, Geo, Segment, and Site reports with Conversion Metrics or Custom Goals columns; advertisers with Advertising Cloud conversion tracking only) Within the report, how to attribute conversion data in a series of events that lead to a conversion.
+[Rule Type]: (All Custom, Conversion, Device, Geo, Segment, and Site reports with Conversion Metrics or Custom Goals columns; advertisers with Adobe Advertising conversion tracking only) Within the report, how to attribute conversion data in a series of events that lead to a conversion.
 You can choose more than one rule if you want to compare differences between the rules.

-Conversion paths include any impressions and clicks within the advertiser’s impression or click lookback windows, which are configured in Advertising Cloud Search.
+Conversion paths include any impressions and clicks within the advertiser’s impression or click lookback windows, which are configured in Advertising Search, Social, & Commerce.
 Clicks are given preference to impressions during conversion attribution.
 Any clicks in a conversion path receive full credit based on the attribution rule.
 Impressions receive credit only when no clicks are tracked in the conversion path.

 Last Event: Attributes conversions to the last click or impression in the conversion path.